cgungaloo/crud_api_CF/README.md

           Value: ArticlesCRUD_CG_GL
 ```

 The CidrBlock is the Classless Inter-Domain Routing for IPv4.
 This is the IP address range.
-I the ```pVpcCIDR``` variable is defined in the scripts paramters section as 10.0.0.0/16 which will be 10.0.0.0 - 10.255.255.255
+I the ```pVpcCIDR``` variable is defined in the scripts parameters section as 10.0.0.0/16 which will be 10.0.0.0 - 10.255.255.255

 I also create a subnet inside the VPC ip address range.